 Table 8-1 Alarm Conditions Error Message Cause Action ERR!
 Little or no temperature rise has been detected in that zone.
 When power is applied, there should be a corresponding heat rise at the thermocouple.
 If the thermocouple has been pinched in the tool or the cable, the full heat rise that occurs at the tip is not detected.
 If left uncorrected then there is a danger that the zone could overheat and damage the tip.
 The circuit will maintain the output at whatever level it reached when the monitor circuit detected the fault.
-Check thermocouple wiring, as it may be reversed.
-Heater wiring may be faulty or element may be open circuit.
-FUSE The output fuse for that zone has failed.
+I FUSE The output fuse for that zone has failed.
 Please note: A fuse can only fail due to a fault external to the controller.
 Identify and rectify the fault before replacing the fuse.
 Note: The fuse detection circuit requires a continuous low level current through a high impedance bleed resistor to maintain the alarm condition.
 As a result, the load circuit is still connected to the mains voltage supply, and it is not safe to attempt to repair or replace the fuse without first isolating the circuit.
 If the fuse in question is mounted on a control card then it is safe to unplug the board in order to isolate the circuit and replace the fuse on the card.
 Replace the fuse with one of the same rating and type, i.e. High Rupture Current load fuse.
 The fuse is located on the control card.
 GND The system has detected an earth fault.
 Check the heater wiring for a low impedance path to earth.